mickmcd01/flickr_groups/README.md

 # flickr_groups
-python script for use with flickr groups
+python scripts to help manage flickr groups

-At the moment, the script opens a browser and displays the pictures in a group for a particular user.
+Open a browser tab and display the pictures in a group for a particular user:

-Usage:
-python group_admin.py --group='group-name' --user='user-name'
+python show_user_photos.py --group='group-name' --user='user-name'

+Count the photos in the group for a user.
+This requires the NSID for the group:

+python count_user_photos.py --group='group-nsid' --user='user-name'

+These scripts use flickrapi:

+pip install flickrapi